tru0067/verdurous/README.md

 already in use.
 Additional inspiration was derived from the popular Nord colorscheme, as well as from suggestions from friends and family.

-This theme makes use of a palette of 16 base colors (see below), this allows for ready compatibility with many terminal based applications.
+This theme makes use of a palette of 16 base colors (see below) in addition to a base background and foreground color, this allows for ready compatibility with many terminal based applications.

 | ANSI color number | Hex code  | Color                            | Description                                  |
 |------------------:|:---------:|:--------------------------------:|:---------------------------------------------|